 If you have a sweet tooth, go for the Chocolate Hurricane ($16.50).
 This vanilla bean ice-cream desert is served with brownies, Kit Kat and Heath bars, pirouette and mini shortbread cookies, sliced banana, whipped cream, and chopped macadamia nuts.
 It is swirled tableside with chocolate and caramel sauces, and—like the starter nacho dish—it’s best enjoyed with a group of friends.

 The quality of the food, swift service, and very professional and friendly staff are all impressive.

 Margaritaville Resort Coming to Orlando

-Jimmy Buffett’s song “Margaritaville” is celebrating its 40th anniversary this year; in 1987, the brand opened its first Margaritaville Restaurant in Key West.
+Jimmy Buffett’s song “Margaritaville” celebrated its 40th anniversary last year; in 1987, the brand opened its first Margaritaville Restaurant in Key West.
 Since then, it has expanded, adding hotels and resorts, casinos, vacation ownership properties, consumer products, retail shops, and even a national radio station on SiriusXM.

 Seth Kubersky in his book The Unofficial Guide to Universal Orlando covers all there is to see and do at Universal Studios, Islands of Adventure, and Volcano Bay.
 If you enjoyed this post, sign up for our newsletter here.